lkesteloot/unsong/unsong.md

 Erica was used to this sort of commentary from me.
 She shot me a smile and turned back to the guy in the leather jacket.

 On the other side of the room I spotted Ana Thurmond, love of my life and partner in Biblical whale pun telepathy.
-She was reading a book and pretending to ignore everybody, while actually shooting me psychic commentary about some of the more unusual celebrants.
-[Oh no,] she thought at me, as Bill Dodd and Karen Happick came through the door arm in arm, [they’ve finally started dating.
+She was reading a book and pretending to ignore everybody, while actually shooting me psychic commentary about some of the more unusual celebrants. [open-bracket]Oh no,] she thought at me, as Bill Dodd and Karen Happick came through the door arm in arm, [open-bracket]they’ve finally started dating.
 God Most High help them both.]

 Before I had time to reply, Erica had taken the podium and called the meeting to order.
 In accordance with tradition too ancient and hoary to describe, she began by reciting a poem from a world spiritual tradition in which she found personal meaning: